41st Tank

 ourselves practicing combat problems involving control advance guard formation

-On the 31- of January, three former Staff
+and the tactics of pursuit and breakthrough On the 31- of January, three former Staff

 Sergeants, Joseph P. Dubicki, Max Ready, and Harry W. Foote, received